 Student Enrichment Program

-The Josephine County Foundation announced that they would be continuing their Student Enrichment Program, or “Teacher Grants.”
+On August 28th, 2018 the Josephine County Youth Foundation announced that they would be continuing their Student Enrichment Program, or “Teacher Grants”.
 The idea is to give teachers the opportunity to apply for grants that they see their students would benefit from and give a special opportunity to the teachers to get out of the traditional ways of learning in their classrooms.

 In 2014, the first year of the “Teacher Grants”, JCF had handed out $11,000 to Josephine county’s schools with the intent of an annual program.
-JCF continued their program and also improved it by funding $13,000 in 2015 and $20,000 in 2016 going towards activities such as a classroom set of graphing calculators.
-This year, JCF funded 20 grants totaling over $25,000.
+JCF continued their program and also improved it by funding $13,000 in 2015 and $20,000 in 2016 and $25,000 in 2017 going towards activities such as a classroom set of graphing calculators.
 This brings the total amount of money granted through the Student Enrichment Program to over $70,000.

 These grants go toward a variety of different programs in each school.
 Each teacher has shown their appreciation and gratitude towards the JCF program by continuing to apply to the Teacher Grant each year.
 The feedback has been incredible and only encourages JCF student members to keep serving our community.